Law Society Group 2020 gender pay gap report

 The Law Society Group (the Group) today published its gender pay gap report for 2020.

 The report details the combined results of the Law Society of England and Wales and Solicitors Regulation Authority (SRA), which are one legal entity but operate independently.

-The 2019 Group median pay gap is 8.3%, which is substantially lower than the current UK median pay gap of 17.3% (Office of National Statistics).* The mean Group pay gap between men and women is 10.6%.
+Our 2020 median pay gap between women and men is 11.8%, which is lower than the current UK median pay gap of 15.5% (Office of National Statistics 2020*).
+The mean Group pay gap between women and men is 13%.

 “There is still much more to be done.
 The Law Society and SRA have targeted action plans in place to address this challenge and the Group is committed to being a fully inclusive workplace.”

 *According to the Office of National Statistics, the 2020 UK median pay gap was 15.5%.
 View the research

 Within the Law Society Group there are two organisations which are one legal entity but operate independently: the Law Society of England and Wales, the professional body for solicitors, and the Solicitors Regulation Authority (SRA), the regulator of solicitors and law firms in England and Wales.